vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 You can point specific patchLevel version as a argument, but it's not recommended.
 Ommiting it gives you ability to be always up to date with the current minorVersion of the library, which should not break compatibility.

-## Tuing performance
+## Tuning performance

-Zewo framework is very performant, it uses the same strategy as Go framework, using CSP coroutines.
+Zewo framework is very performant, it uses the same concurrency strategy as GO language, using [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) coroutines.

-By default it uses only one core, but you can change it very easily with 'reusePort' parametere.
-It balances incoming requests between many zewo processes.
-Remember to run as many processes as needed.
+By default it uses only one core, but you can change it easily with 'reusePort' parameter.
+It informs operating system to balance incoming socket requests, around many zewo processes.
+Remember to run as many processes as needed, operating system will take care of the rest.

 	try Server(host: "0.0.0.0", port: 8080, reusePort: true, responder: app).start()